 "Total dissolved solids (TDS) naturally elevates as the CYA and the sodium chloride build.
 As the stabilizer accumulation becomes excessive, TDS is often blamed for a noticeable and sometimes severe drop-off in oxidation and disinfection.
 Unacceptable cloudiness, algae and even bad health-department reports can be the result, but CYA is held blameless as fingers continue to point at TDS.

-Then again, textbooks like the IPSSA Intermediate Training Manual stick with the 1500 ppm above the baseline.4 In the case of a saltwater pool, the baseline is ([tap water TDS] + [3000 to 3500 ppm of salt]).
-Add 1500 to that baseline and your new maximum can be as high as 5000 or even 6000 ppm.
+Still, textbooks like the IPSSA Intermediate Training Manual stick with the 1500 ppm above the baseline.4 In the case of a saltwater pool, the baseline is ([tap water TDS] + [3000 to 3500 ppm of salt]).
+Add 1500 to that baseline, and your new maximum can be as high as 5000 or even 6000 ppm.

 What substances contribute to TDS?

-TDS is dominated by salts and minerals (primarily sodium and calcium-based), but also includes chlorides, metals, ions like bicarbonate and carbonate alkalinity, nitrogen compounds and organics.
+TDS is dominated by salts and minerals (primarily sodium and calcium), but also includes chlorides, metals, ions like bicarbonate and carbonate alkalinity, sulfates, nitrogen compounds, and organics.
 Pretty much anything dissolved in water.
 Of that list, dissolved heavy metals are usually the smallest contributor to TDS.6

 "Total dissolved solids (TDS) is just what it says, the sum of all solids dissolved in the water.
 The constituents that make up TDS are varied and, for the most part, remain unknown as we simply measure the gross sum of these metals, minerals and salts.
 Calcium and sodium compounds dominate, while magnesium and dozens of other solubles can be founds therein." - Kent Williams7

 We have another article about evaporation and accumulation, which directly applies to TDS.
 Outdoor pools in climates like southern California and Arizona can evaporate approximately 8-10 feet of water each year.
 That's more than the average backyard pool, so right there, evaporation at least doubles the TDS in a year.1 And that assumes you did not add any chemicals!
-But of course, we all have to add at least some chemicals to our pools, even if your philosophy is one of minimalism, like ours is.
+But of course, we all have to add at least some chemicals to our pools, even if you are following the Orenda Program of minimalism,

 Pool chemicals and their byproducts